DarthBanjo/starwarsd6-essentialcompanion-od6s/README.md

 #### ⚖️ Regarding Graphics:

-These compendium packs contain icons for various skills and force abilities.
-The **skills** and **force power** icons are graphics created by DarthBanjo.
-The aurebesh font made by Pixel Saga were used on some of the graphics.
-They are Shareware Fonts are free to use for personal, non-commercial purposes.
-Most of the icons come from the Noun Project, using an Unlimited Pro Subcription.
-Icons downloaded with this subscription allow for the use of Noun Project icons royalty-free and without attribution.
+These compendium packs contain icons for various skills, spells and items.
+Most of the **skills** icons come from [https://game-icons.net/](https://game-icons.net/) under CC BY 3.0.

 For some gear and other items, Creative Commons content has been used.
 Actor tokens and other Star Wars graphics all make Fair Use of **out of print and freely available** West End Games content.
 West End Games no longer exists.
 [All the attributions for Creative Commons and Fair Use content may be found here.](https://github.com/DarthBanjo/starwarsd6-essentialcompanion-od6s/blob/main/attributions.md)